eltoro0815/hodoku/README.md

 # hodoku
-* add a Clock which measures the time you need to solve
+* change by eltoro0815: added a Clock which measures the time you need to solve